00

 What you'll learn

-Charles Sturt University's Bachelor of Computer Science is a dynamic computer science online course that will equip you to become an expert programmer.
-You'll graduate with the skills to take a software application from concept to reality in object-oriented programming, games programming and the development of apps for mobile and other devices.
+Charles Sturt University's Bachelor of Computer Science is a dynamic online course that will equip you to become an expert programmer.
+You'll graduate with the object oriented programming skills you need to take a software application from concept to reality, whether designing for the desktop, mobile or web.

-5. Workplace experience.
-Gain real work experience in our paid internship partnership with IBM Australia.
-You’ll have the opportunity to apply the knowledge you gain from your studies in a professional workplace setting and make industry relationships – all while getting paid for it!
+Gain real work experience in our paid internship partnership with IBM Australia and Axiom Connected you'll have the opportunity to apply the knowledge you gain from your studies in a professional workplace setting and make industry relationships - all while getting paid for it!
+Other work placement opportunities exist with a broad range of IT employers working across all industry sectors.

 Career opportunities